amiecorso/Distributed-PageRank-Algorithm-Parallel/README.md

 Does your program compile on ix (CIS department server)?
 Yes/No
     yes

-How should we compile your program on ix? (please provide a makefile)
+How should we compile your program on ix? (please provide a makefile)n
-    "make"
+    "make" and then "make run" to run the program.
+The makefile is currently set up to run with 4 partitions and 5 rounds.
+To run with 2 processes, simply change the relevant fl_compact_part.x file, and the argument to -np flag to 2.
+The final argument to the program (which is supposed to represent the number of processes)isn't actually used by the program (but I kept it there to adhere to format specificed in project description).

 Does your program run on ix?
 Yes/No
     yes